Vision and Values

 Many church schools have key Christian values such as care, respect, creativity, compassion and hope at the heart of all they do both within the school and beyond.
 Many community schools would also share such values.

-The Christian Values website, http://www.christianvalues4schools.org.uk provides information on values such as: Reverence; Wisdom; Thankfulness; Humility; Endurance; Service; Compassion; Trust; Peace; Forgiveness; Friendship; Justice; Hope; Creation; and Koinonia.
+Christian values include concepts such as: Reverence; Wisdom; Thankfulness; Humility; Endurance; Service; Compassion; Trust; Peace; Forgiveness; Friendship; Justice; Hope; Creation; and Koinonia.

 ‘Wisdom for life’ is a central theme for the Trust.
-The Christian Values website section on wisdom says:
+The Christian Values website section on wisdom (not currently online) says:

 There is a type of literature in the Bible that is sometimes called ‘Wisdom Literature’ and an important idea in these writings is that ‘the fear of the Lord is the beginning of wisdom’.
 Wisdom is insight into the way life works: a proper understanding of the consequences of our thoughts, words and actions and an awareness of the true value of things.
 It is rooted in proper reverence for God who is the source of all life and all values.